TAMU-AML/DSWE-Python/README.md

 # DSWE-Python
-**DSWE** is a python package to supplement the Data Science for Wind Energy (DSWE) book and other state-of-the-art methods used in wind energy power modelling.
+**DSWE** is a python package, written by [Professor Yu Ding's](https://aml.engr.tamu.edu/) research team, to supplement the Data Science for Wind Energy ([DSWE](https://aml.engr.tamu.edu/book-dswe/)) book and other state-of-the-art methods used in wind energy applications.

 Website: https://tamu-aml.github.io/DSWE-Python/